-- (2) This Procedure outlines prevention initiatives by the University which are aimed at preventing sexual misconduct. - (3) This procedure also outlines how the University will respond if a student or former student: - a. makes a disclosure or formal report that they have experienced sexual misconduct; - b. makes a sexual misconduct allegation against a student.
+- (2) This Procedure outlines prevention initiatives by the University which are aimed at preventing sexual misconduct. - (3) This Procedure also outlines how the University will respond if a student or former student: - a. makes a disclosure or formal report that they have experienced sexual misconduct; - b. makes a formal report of sexual misconduct by another student.